louisbui63/autocatgirl/README.md

 ## usage
 When opening a terminal a catgirl image will be loaded.
 You can use autocatgirl to do the next action :
-> autocagirl -a

 Allows you to save the reference of the last image shown.
+> autocatgirl -a

+Allows you to save the last image shown to PATH.
 > autocatgirl -s PATH
-Allows you to save the last image shown.

-> autocagirl -f
 Shows your favorite.

-> autocagirl -h
+> autocatgirl -f

 Shows a quick help.
+> autocatgirl -h